Purple vegetables are awesome.

 - Purple Peas– the peas themselves aren’t purple but the pods are and they’re beautiful!
 Below is a gorgeous photo courtesy of the Urban Veggie Patch (& definitely check out her Instagram because she’s a super inspirational gardener!)

-- Purple Potatoes- were one of the first purple veggies that I grew!
+- Pretty Pink and Purple Potatoes- were one of the first purple veggies that I grew!
 We’re growing Russian Blue this year and there are many varieties that are all purple or just have purple exterior.
+You can grow potatoes in containers if space is tight or one of these 5 growing methods.

-- Purple Cabbage- like ‘Kalibos’ are super pretty and a deep purple.
+- Purple Cabbage- There are many purple cabbage varieties, or some like ‘January king’ that are green & purple streaked.
+‘Kalibos’ are super pretty and a deep purple.

 - Purple Kale- Varieties like ‘Red Russian’ have a purple stem and partially green and purple leaves.
 If you’re looking for all purple choose varieties like ‘redbor’ or ‘Scarlet’ pictured below from West Coast Seeds.